 No. “File and suspend,” also known as “claim and suspend,” was a maneuver for married couples to maximize benefits.
 As part of the Bipartisan Budget Act of 2015, Congress eliminated the loophole that made file and suspend possible.

 Here’s how it used to work: One spouse — let’s say a husband — reaches full retirement age (the age at which you are entitled to 100 percent of the benefit computed from your earnings history) and files for Social Security.
 His wife claims spousal benefits on his record.

 The husband then asks Social Security to suspend his benefits.
 During the suspension he accrues delayed retirement credits, which could increase his eventual benefit up to 8 percent a year.
 His wife is doing the same by postponing filing for her own retirement benefits.
 But all the while she is collecting the spousal benefits.

 Congress made two major changes in the law.

-- There are two other exceptions to the “deemed filing” rule.
-If you are caring for a child under the age of 16 or who is disabled, or if you are entitled to Social Security disability payments, you can file a restricted application for spousal benefits without simultaneously claiming retirement benefits.
+There are two other exceptions to deemed filing: If you are caring for a child who is under 16 or disabled, or if you are entitled to Social Security disability payments, you can file a restricted application for spousal benefits without simultaneously claiming retirement benefits.